Elkin tennis starts 2018 season with a win

-The Elkin Buckin’ Elks tennis team started its season on Monday night with a Mountain Valley Athletic Conference match against West Wilkes.
+The Elkin Buckin’ Elks tennis team started its season last week with a Mountain Valley Athletic Conference match against West Wilkes.
 Elkin was able to come out on top to take a 9-0 win.

-Elkin moves to 1-0 overall, and 1-0 in the MVAC.
-Elkin’s next match is Thursday in Millers Creek against West Wilkes.
+Following the win in Elkin, the Buckin’ Elks travelled to Millers Creek to take on the Blackhawks once again.
+Elkin was able to take another 9-0 win in the MVAC to move to 2-0.

 Singles